glromeo/esbuild-sass-plugin/README.md

 ```

 #### - Globals and other Shims (like sass-loader's additionalData)
-Look for a complete example in the [precompile](https://github.com/glromeo/esbuild-sass-plugin/tree/main/test/fixture/precompile) fixture
+Look for a complete example in the [precompile](https://github.com/glromeo/esbuild-sass-plugin/tree/main/test/fixture/precompile) fixture.

 Prepending a variable for a specific `pathname`:
 ```javascript